syncfusion-content/xamarin.android-docs/xamarin-android/SfMaskedEdit/Localization.md

 # Localization

-The special symbols such as currency symbol, date separator, decimal separator etc., can be localized to any specific culture using the **Culture** property.
+Special symbols such as currency symbol, date separator, and decimal separator can be localized to any specific culture using the `Culture` property.

 <table>
 <tr>